This article will show you how to use GIF images from the VideoScribe library and also how to import your own.

 Step 2.
 Locate your GIF

 Please note that GIFs with transparent backgrounds are not suitable for VideoScribe.

 Step 3.
 Choose your GIF settings

-You can access GIF settings by placing a GIF in your scribe, clicking on it within the timeline, and selecting the ‘Image Properties’ option (E).
+Click on your GIF within the timeline, and select the ‘Image Properties’ option (E).

-You can also open the element properties by either double-clicking the element on the canvas or by double-clicking the element in the timeline.
+You can also open the element properties by double-clicking the element on the canvas.

 The GIF properties will then be displayed in the Drawing Options tab (F).